una/personal-goals/happy-moments/happy-moments.md

 01/13/2015
 ---
-I went to a free Master Pancake showing of Labryinth today at a beautiful theater in Austin.
+I went to a free Master Pancake showing of Labryinth today with Lauren and Jefferson at a beautiful theater in Austin.
 It was pretty great.

 01/14/2015
 ---